RandomComputerUser/FancyLighting/README.md

 - Added a new Extreme preset
 - Gamma correction now uses 2.2 gamma instead of sRGB
 - There is now a separate option to use the sRGB transfer function
+- Improved global illumination and enabled it in the Ultra and Extreme presets
+- Added a setting to control the brightness of indirect lighting from global illumination
 - Added settings to apply overbright lighting to more things
 - Added a setting to toggle whether vines and seaweed block light
 - Tweaked ambient occlusion when gamma correction is disabled to better match how it looks when gamma correction is enabled